hackclub/hackpad/hackpads/lightpad/README.md

 - Ultra High Definition OLED Display (128 x 32)
 - (Soon to be) onboard menus and led controls

+## Assembly Notes
+Please leave rotary encoders, keyswitches, and the OLED display unsoldered, as I will need to solder the neopixels first.

 # BOM
 - 1x Seeed Studio Xiao RP2040
 - 1x 0.91" OLED Display